MixedRealityETHZ/SBB-Train-Maintenance-in-AR/README.md

 In order for AOA to work, you need to set your API credentials as mentioned in the Set-up section.

+##### Adding New AOA Models

+In order to track your own models, you first need to preprocess them with AOA, and then copy the trained model to the HL.

+1. Follow the steps [detailed here](https://learn.microsoft.com/en-us/azure/object-anchors/quickstarts/get-started-model-conversion) to convert your 3D model/scan to an AOA model.
+Supported file formats are `fbx`, `ply`, `obj`, and `glb`.
+We recommend using `glb`.
+2. Connect your HL via USB to your PC.
+You might need to enable additional options (cf. [Developer Mode](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/advanced-concepts/using-visual-studio?tabs=hl2)) on the HL before copying files to/from the HL is supported.
+3. Copy the newly created `.ou` files (AOA models) to the `3D Objects` library folder on the HoloLens.
+The application will automatically scan this directory for any files ending in `.ou` and register them as trackable objects.
+4. Import the visualization mesh (CAD model) into Unity.
+Open the `ObjectVisualization` prefab and add a new entry to the `ModelSwitcher.visualizationPrefabs` component from within the Unity editor.
+The `name` must match the filename of the `.ou` file (without extension).
+Once this AOA model is detected, the corresponding visualization mesh will be displayed.

 #### OCR

 For OCR we use the Azure AI Vision REST APIs using Unity’s built-in HTTP client.
 The main file is `OCRManager.cs` on the similarly named GameObject.
 Properties and methods are documented in the source code.